gbif/model-material/data-mapping.md

 One of these, the `GENETIC_SEQUENCE` is a formal subtype of `DigitalEntity` (see Figure 2).
 This means that when a `GENETIC_SEQUENCE` record is created, a corresponding `MaterialEntity` record MUST also be created, and the `digitalEntityType` for it MUST be `GENETIC_SEQUENCE`.
 For each `DigitalEntity`, also create an `Entity` record using the same unique identifier for the `entityID` as for the `digitalEntityID`.
 The `entityType` for the `Entity` MUST be `DIGITAL_ENTITY`.

-## 8. Map AgentRoles, Assertions, Citations, and Identifiers for DigitalEntities
+## 8. AgentRoles, Assertions, Citations, and Identifiers for DigitalEntities

 The same kinds of common model associations shown in Figure 3 for `MaterialEntity`s can be made for `DigitalEntity`s, except that each `targetID` MUST be the same as the identifier (`digitalEntityID` or `geneticSequenceID`) for the `DigitalEntity` or `GeneticSequence` it is directly associated with.
 The values for the `targetType` fields MUST be `DIGITAL_ENTITY` or `GENETIC_SEQUENCE`, depending on the table they are to be directly related to.

-## 9. Map EntityRelationships between Entities
+## 9. EntityRelationships between Entities

 At this stage in the process, all of the `Entity` records will have been created, providing the prerequisite for being able to create the relationships between them.
 The supertype/subtype relationships between `Entity` tables were shown above in Figure 2, and should already heve been created at this point.
 Here we will concentrate on other associations, ones that can be captured in the `EntityRelationship` table.
 The `EntityRelationship` table is a powerful way to make just about any connection between Entities in the UM.
 Any Entity can be related to any other one with any relationship.
 There are two things to keep in mind here.
 The first is that the subtype relationships should be strictly relegated to the correspondence of the values of identifier fields (e.g., `entityID` and `materialEntityID` for a `MaterialEntity`).
 This would be the equivalent of an `EntityRelationship` stating that a particular `Entity` `isA` `MaterialEntity`, which would be superfluous.
 The second thing to keep in mind is that the semantics of the relationships is entirely dependent on the clear understanding of the predicate (the `entityRelationshipType`) and the correct assignment of `Entities` to the subject and object roles.
 The relationships should always be read as 'subject predicate object' - that is, the relationship has a direction.
 Each relationship can have a complementary one where the subject/object roles are reversed and the predicate shows what the relationship looks like from the opposite direction.
 For example, if `Organism` 'A' was `eaten by` another `Organism` 'B', it follows that `Organism` 'B' `ate` `Organism` 'A'.
 It is not clear at the time of developing this documentation whether reverse roles are necessary.
 We leave that decision to your discretion when populating `EntityRelationship`s.

-## 10. Map Locations, Georeferences, and GeologicalContexts
+## 10. Locations, Georeferences, and GeologicalContexts

 `Location`s in the UM are used to provide both textual and geospatial context.
 In particular, they are used to describe where `Event`s happened.
 Figure 4 shows the structural relationships between the `Location`-related tables in the UM.